ImperialCollegeLondon/LAGinLean2024/README.md

 ![File explorer](png/file_explorer.png?raw=true "File explorer")

-and navigate to the `LAGinLean2024` directory, where you should find stuff.
+then navigate to the `LAGinLean` directory (not the file!) and you should see some exercises.